jacquesbergelius/DatAndAlgoPython/README.md

 ## Computer Architecture

+To understand how computers work, it is essential to have a basic understanding of computer architecture.
+Computer architecture refers to the design of a computer system, including its components and the way they interact to perform tasks.
+Key components of computer architecture include the central processing unit (CPU), memory, input/output devices, and the system bus.

 The connection between a microprocessor and RAM is essential for the operation of a computer.
 The microprocessor, often referred to as the CPU (central processing unit), is responsible for executing instructions and performing calculations.
 It relies on RAM (Random Access Memory) as a temporary storage area for the data and instructions it needs to access quickly while executing tasks.

 ```mermaid